 We asked “How can we respond to a pivotal artistic moment in 1914 – the first performance of the revolutionary noise symphony Awakening of a City by Luigi Russolo?”
 Born in the build-up to the First World War, this most modern of works was composed for Russolo’s intonarumori (or noise makers); but only the first seven bars of the printed score remain.
 In a series of ReAwakenings inspired by the original work, beginning with the launch of The Manifesto of Neo-Futurism (2008) and ending with CarTet for Vehicles of Italian Manufacture (2013) on the 100th anniversary of the Art of Noises manifesto, we attempted to transform the everyday language of urban sounds and visual noise into performances, exhibitions and interventions that questioned assumptions about the nature of beauty in a modern world of information overload.

-Since those heady days of the “late noughties” times have changed, both in art and on the global stage.
+Since those heady days of the “early noughties” times have changed, both in art and on the global stage.
 Austerity is steadily unpicking the social democratic contract across Europe and so in 2012, we developed The Ballad of Skinny Lattes and Vintage Clothing, marking a shift towards a more overt artivism and the use of political satire in our work.
 Inspired by the challenges of neo-liberalism, we have responded by exploring ways to make the avant garde more accessible and challenging at the same time, utilising the form and language of vaudeville and pop culture – something of which the Milan Futurists would have surely approved.